gridaco/fonts/metadata/README.md

 python cli.py polyfill --metadata webfonts.metadata.json --webfonts webfonts.json --output webfonts.metadata.json
 ```

-The `polyfill` command helps fill in missing mappings using two strategies:
+The `polyfill` command helps fill in missing mappings using three strategies:
 1. For empty mappings: If a font has exactly one PostScript name and one unused variant, map them together
 2. For unused variants: If a font has exactly one unmapped PostScript name and one unused variant, map them together
+3. Browser-style names: Adds standard browser-style PostScript names (e.g., "FontName-Regular", "FontName-Bold") for all variants in webfonts.json

 ## 📄 Example Output